 - Advanced functionality including personalized content modeling and localization feature

 - Free version for single admin accounts

 - Requires some web development experience

 Contently allows you to manage your entire content creation process in one place.
-You can create and visualize your editorial strategy with their customizable production calendar tool, organize your blog posts with their tagging tool, and effectively collaborate with your team on projects by leveraging their advanced workflow tools.
+You can create and visualize your editorial strategy with their customizable production calendar tool or organize your blog posts with their tagging tool.
+It can also help you effectively collaborate with your team on projects by leveraging their advanced workflow tools.
 You can even pay for Contently's well-vetted freelancers to write some of this content for you.

 Before publishing your content, Contently's smart content review tools will ensure your content is aligned with your brand, optimized for search, and legally compliant.
-Finally, to refine your content strategy, Contently enables you to compare your content's performance against industry benchmarks and measure its performance by topic, format, and sources directly in your dashboard.
+Finally, to refine your content strategy, Contently enables you to compare your content's performance against industry benchmarks, quantify its ROI, and measure its performance by topic, format, and sources directly in your dashboard.

 The Royal Bank of Canada, one of North America’s largest banks, uses Contently to streamline content creation across 14 marketing departments.
 Check out its blog below.

 - Can manage the entire content creation process

 - Deep-dive analytics

 Best For: Community Building